Skip to content

 Divide the CAGR of a portfolio by its maximum drawdown over the period.

 A higher ratio indicates better performance, especially in managing drawdowns.
-The max drawdown can be more intuitive for many as a risk measure than the volatility Sharpe uses.
-The downside is the fact that the max drawdown in the past is not a good predictor of a future one while the past volatility is.
+Maximum drawdown can be a more intuitive risk measure than the volatility used by Sharpe.
+One limitation is that past maximum drawdown is not a strong predictor of future maximum drawdown, while past volatility is often somewhat more stable.

 Short for Ulcer Performance Index.
-It’s like Sharpe, but uses the Ulcer Index for risk instead of the standard deviation.
+It is similar to Sharpe, but it uses the Ulcer Index instead of standard deviation as the risk term.

 Divide your CAGR by the Ulcer Index, which looks at both the depth and the time you’re in the red by averaging the squares of percentage drawdowns over the period and square-rooting it.